American Kidney Fund policy agenda

 Ensuring access to high quality, patient-centered care for Medicare beneficiaries with kidney disease

-As the Medicare benefit continues to evolve for ESRD beneficiaries and people with earlier stages of chronic kidney disease, and as policymakers examine ways to improve quality and lower costs, access to coverage options, supporting patient choice in treatment options, and improving care quality and patient education must be at the center.
+As the Medicare benefit continues to evolve for ESRD beneficiaries and people with earlier stages of chronic kidney disease, access to coverage options, supporting patient choice in treatment options, supporting innovation, and improving care quality and patient education must be at the center.

 Protecting and enhancing access to health coverage under the Affordable Care Act, Medicaid, and employer-sponsored insurance

-The elimination of preexisting condition exclusions for health insurance under the Affordable Care Act (ACA) has enabled patients with chronic diseases, including kidney disease, to enroll in private commercial health plans that provide comprehensive coverage.
+The elimination of preexisting condition exclusions for health insurance under the Affordable Care Act (ACA) has enabled people with chronic diseases, including kidney disease, to enroll in private commercial health plans that provide comprehensive coverage.
+Medicaid, which provides health coverage for one in five low-income individuals, plays a vital role in helping enrollees prevent and manage chronic conditions such as chronic kidney disease and its leading causes, diabetes and hypertension.
+However, administrative actions over the last several years and the COVID-19 pandemic has jeopardized access to affordable, comprehensive coverage for many Americans.

 Ensuring equity in the COVID-19 pandemic response

 People with ESRD have experienced a disproportionate impact from COVID-19.
-Data from the Centers for Medicare and Medicaid Services (CMS) showed that at the end of 2020, Medicare beneficiaries with ESRD had the highest rate of hospitalization among all Medicare beneficiaries — a rate six times higher than the hospitalization rate for Medicare beneficiaries generally.
+Data from the Centers for Medicare and Medicaid Services (CMS) showed that at the end of 2021, Medicare beneficiaries with ESRD had the highest rate of hospitalization among all Medicare beneficiaries — a rate more than five times higher than the hospitalization rate for Medicare beneficiaries generally.
+The situation is even more dire for communities of color, who are disproportionately impacted by ESRD and are experiencing higher rates of COVID-19 infection, hospitalization and deaths.

 Protecting patient access to needed medications; supporting lower prescription drug costs

-Access to medically appropriate prescription drugs for kidney patients must be preserved amid federal efforts to address the rising cost of prescription drugs.
-Patients with chronic kidney disease, kidney failure and kidney transplants rely on prescription drugs to manage their kidney disease and comorbidities.
+Access to medically appropriate prescription drugs for people living with kidney disease must be preserved amid federal efforts to address the rising cost of prescription drugs.
+People with chronic kidney disease, kidney failure and kidney transplants rely on prescription drugs to manage their kidney disease and comorbidities.
+People need access to medically-appropriate prescription drugs that are effective and right for their individual situation, and they must be able to afford them.

 Utilizing nutrition as a way to prevent and manage chronic diseases